 The Majestique is priced at US$4998.
 It is currently available for pre-order with delivery slated for Feb 2019.

-The Merveilleux is priced at US$648, but it is available for pre-order now at US$498, with delivery in mid-Dec 2018.
+And the Merveilleux is priced at US$1,290.
 Both are available direct from Millésime.